Jayy001/HashHammer/README.md

 A hash cracking tool written in python, Can crack (most) hashs under ~3 seconds.
 Loosley based of HashBuster.

+Outdated, trasnferring this tool to a new better one!

 # How do I install?

 For most ubuntu / Debian based operating systems, just run "make install" in the directory.
 To uninstall just run "make uninstall"